okamgnienie/taco-hemingway--marmur/en.md

 Who disappeared, such a pity I had a plan

-Well, I wanted to ask him how do I know you?
+Well, I wanted to ask him how do I know him

-These last few days I slept little in Warsaw, it's a fact
+These last few days I slept a little in Warsaw, it's a fact

-Is this menace, or rode in the same range?

 Are this hallucinations, was I alone in the compartment?